sictweb/bti425-2020/notes/web-api-v1.md

 #### Configure VS Code

-Do this only if it was just installed: Configure "`code .`" functionality [as described here](https://code.visualstudio.com/docs/setup/mac).
+Do this only if it was just or recently installed: Configure "`code .`" functionality [as described here](https://code.visualstudio.com/docs/setup/mac).

 <br>